Why plant trees?

 So here is why we have chosen a to work with One Tree Planted in order to plant trees:

 We are living at a time where we are having to deal with excess Carbon Dioxide in the atmosphere, majorly contributing to Climate Change, one of the world's biggest current problems.
 Now, as much as we urge people to stop burning fossil fuels, this is difficult to do and will still not be enough.
-As George Monbiot mentions in Nature Now, a Tree is the "magic machine" that is right in front of us.
+As George Monbiot mentions in Nature Now, a Tree is a magic machine that is right in front of us.
 Trees help keep the planet cool by sucking in and storing harmful greenhouse gases, like carbon dioxide and releasing oxygen back into the atmosphere.

 According to One Tree Planted, trees in cities can reduce the overall temperature by up to eight degrees Celsius.
 With more than 50% of the world’s population living in cities—a number expected to increase to 66% by the year 2050—pollution and overheating are becoming a real threat.
 Fortunately, a mature tree can absorb an average of 48 lbs of carbon dioxide per year, making cities a healthier, safer place to live.
 Annually, an acre of trees absorbs the amount of carbon dioxide equal to driving your car 26 000 miles.
 Trees are our main survival tools; only one tree can produce enough oxygen for four people.